ACoolNerd/TALENTBook/README.md

-Awesome!
-Since you now have GitHub access, I'll provide a **README.md** file along with other essential documents like `.gitignore`, `LICENSE`, and a sample `manifest.json`.

 ### 📥 **Downloadable ZIP File**
 Since GitHub doesn’t allow direct file uploads through the web interface, follow these steps to download all required files: